State-of-the-Art Care for Glaucoma, Corneal Disease, and Other Medical Eye Problems

 Glaucoma is the world’s second leading cause of blindness, affecting nearly 3 million people here in the US.
 Glaucoma is a “silent disease”, stealing your eyesight by causing loss of peripheral vision in a process that is so slow, it is not noticeable until the late stages.

 The optic nerve is like a cable that connects the eye to the vision centers in the brain.
 With glaucoma, this nerve is damaged by a variety of factors, most commonly elevated pressure within the eye itself.
-This can lead vision impairment and even blindness.
-Importantly, glaucoma can rob you of your vision without notice, making medical eye exams important to detecting the disease process early.
+This can lead to vision impairment and even blindness.
+Importantly, glaucoma can rob you of your vision without notice, making medical eye exams important to detect the disease process early.

 Trust comprehensive, leading-edge care from experienced experts.